Integrative Decoding: Improve Factuality via Implicit Self-consistency: Conclusion

 \section{Conclusion}

 In this paper, we introduced Integrative Decoding (ID), a decoding algorithm with self-consistency incorporated in its objective.
 It achieved substantial improvements in improving factuality over six series of LLMs on three open-ended generation benchmarks.
 Moreover, ID exhibited the potential for continuous improvement as the number of sampled responses increases, suggesting the possibility of realizing ``inference-time scaling laws'' on open-ended generation tasks.

-While ID shares the issue of increased computational cost during inference as all approaches based on repeated sampling, it is no more demanding than other self-consistency-based methods for open-ended generation tasks.
-To improve efficiency further, one promising direction for future work is to combine the idea of speculative decoding \citep{leviathan2023fast,sun2023spectr} with ID, applying ID only at the few ``difficult'' decoding steps.
-In addition, our current implementation of ID makes locally optimal decisions at each decoding step to approximate the objective self-consistency objective (Eq. \ref{eq:choose_token}).
+One promising direction for future work is to combine the idea of speculative decoding \citep{leviathan2023fast,sun2023spectr} with ID, applying ID only at the few ``difficult'' decoding steps.
+In addition, our current implementation of ID makes locally optimal decisions at each decoding step to approximate the self-consistency objective (Eq. \ref{eq:choose_token}).
 Future work could explore more precise approximations of this objective, such as leveraging beam search.

 \addtocontents{toc}{ }